Dolkun Isa: Speaking in European Parliament

 On 15 May 2018, on the occasion of a meeting of the Subcommittee on Human Rights (DROI), Dolkun, Vice-President of the Unrepresented Nations and Peoples Organization (UNPO) and President of the World Uyghur Congress (WUC), together with Sophie Richardson (then China Director of Human Rights Watch) and Ulrich Delius (Director of Society for Threatened Peoples), exchanged views on the human rights situation in China, with a special focus on Xinjiang.

 Files criminal case in Argentina against China

-In August 2022, Dolkun Isa, Omer Kanat and Michael Polak submitted a criminal case against China in Buenos Aires, Argentina, for allegedly committing genocide and crimes against humanity against Uyghurs in northwestern China's Xinjiang region.
+In August 2022, Dolkun, Omer Kanat and Michael Polak submitted a criminal case against China in Buenos Aires, Argentina, for allegedly committing genocide and crimes against humanity against Uyghurs in northwestern China's Xinjiang region.

-Campaign obstructions
+Other views

+In 2025, Dolkun "condemned the declining credibility of the UNHRC [United Nations Human Rights Council]."

+Other incidents

 South Korea entry denial

 Dolkun was denied entry into the Republic of Korea and was briefly detained in September 2009 while preparing to attend the World Forum for Democratization in Asia.
 The Unrepresented Nations and Peoples Organization (UNPO) condemned the detention and warned the Korean government in a letter that China's accusations are groundless and that extradition would certainly result in summary trial and execution at the hands of China's authorities.
 After being held for two days, Dolkun was released without being admitted to the country, a move that was condemned by Amnesty International.